sorin-ionescu/prezto/README.md

    - Squash commits on the topic branch before opening a pull request.
    - Use the same coding style and spacing.
-   - Open a [pull request][12] that relates to but one subject with a clear title and description in gramatically correct, complete sentences.
+   - Open a [pull request][12] that relates to but one subject with a clear title and description in grammatically correct, complete sentences.

 #### Modules